Bonito del Atlantico en Aceite de...

-Weight 2.2lib in box or bag
+Net Weight: 2.2lib in box or bag

-With its own Designation of Origin status since 1990, the Asturian Fava Bean is an essential ingredient for any Asturian cookbook.
+With its Designation of Origin status since 1990, the Asturian Fava Bean is an essential ingredient for any Asturian cookbook.

 Warning: Last items in stock!

-It is a dry bean of the Granja Asturiana variety and has the following characteristics: indeterminate stem size with long internodes; with a smooth, elongated green pod; an oblong grain, long and flattened, white in colour with a minimum length of 18 millimetres.
+It is a dry bean of the Granja Asturiana variety and has the following characteristics: indeterminate stem size with long internodes; with a smooth, elongated green pod; an oblong grain, long and flattened, white in color with a minimum length of 18 millimeters.
 Care is taken with both the growing and the harvesting, and the beans can be purchased in bags, are served with cold meats or come in ready-to-eat, precooked meals.

-2 unists Spanis sausage (chorizo)*
+2 units Spanis sausage (chorizo)*

-2 unists Spanish blood sausages (morcilla)*
+2 units Spanish blood sausages (morcilla)*

-200g of shoulder of pork* (bone-in Jamón Serrano)
+200g of pork shoulder* (bone-in Jamón Serrano)

 Put the beans to soak overnight in cold water.
-Also place the shoulder of pork and the bacon in another container with warm water.
+Also, place the shoulder of pork and the bacon in another container with warm water.
 Next day, wash the black pudding and the spicy sausage.
-Then place the beans in a wide-based earthenware dish with enough water to cover them by a couple of fingers.
+Then put the beans in a wide-based earthenware dish with enough water to cover them by a couple of fingers.
 Boil uncovered on a high flame, removing any scum with a skimming spoon.
 Add the shoulder of pork and the bacon and simmer with the lid on for 2 hours, moving the dish around from time to time.
-Season and add the saffron, spicy sausage and the black pudding, leaving it all to cook together for approximately quarter of an hour.
-Taste the beans to check they are tender and leave to stand for half an hour before serving.
+Season and add the saffron, spicy sausage and the black pudding, leaving it all to cook together for approximately a quarter of an hour.
+Taste the beans to check they are tender and leave it to stand for half an hour before serving.